hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/78__Ravi_Kiran.md

 >> doesn't arise.
 There is just the unbroken homogeneous eka charama vRtti
 >>
 >
-> ​No. I didn't say or imply that.
+> No. I didn't say or imply that.
 > As vRtti, even charama-vRtti, is dRshya; so I meant cessation of this
-> vRtti forever too​
+> vRtti forever too
 >
-> ​by saying that no dRshya stays.
+> by saying that no dRshya stays.
 >

 Ok, this clears my doubt on charana jnAna.
 Thanks for the clarification.

-> ​
+>
 >
 >>
 >> So, one would understand it as synonym to jnAna samAdhi, having no
 >> knowledge or awareness of the nAma rUpa prapaNcha.
 >>
 >
-> ​No. You can't compare it to samAdhi, because samAdhi​
+> No. You can't compare it to samAdhi, because samAdhi
 >
-> ​is a mental modification of the form of cessation of all other mental
+> is a mental modification of the form of cessation of all other mental
-> modifications​ and it doesn't affect prapa~ncha.
+> modifications and it doesn't affect prapa~ncha.
 While, the charama-vRtti
 > destroys every dRshya by destroying avidyA.
 >
 > I fear that you are superimposing your present understanding on what I